FullMetalUpdate/documentation/hawkbit-https.md

  1. Remount `/usr` as read-write by executing: `mount -o remount,rw /usr`

  1. Edit the configuration file by executing `vi /usr/fullmetalupdate/rauc_hawkbit/config.cfg`

  1. Make the following changes :

      * change `hawkbit_url_port` to `8443`
      * change `hawkbit_ssl` to `true`

- 1. go to FMU client repo (`fullmetalupdate/`) and modify the source code in `fullmetalupdate.py`:
+ 1. go to FMU client repo (`fullmetalupdate/`, a repo you can clone on FullMetalUpdate Github) and modify the source code in `fullmetalupdate.py`:
 ```
 @@ -76,8 +76,8 @@ async def main():
      logging.basicConfig(level=LOG_LEVEL,